AnnaLindeberg/AOC24/README.md

 ## Day 12: Garden Groups
 So, the first one I solved with some sort of BFS that counts perimeter and area at each position (one contigious flower bed at a time).
 Not so difficult to figure out, but I'm a bit stumped when it comes to part 2.
 I have tried to update the BFS to have som "memory" of what fence-pieces already have been encountered, but now when I think about it again I've realized that I can still reach the same fence side from different directions and therefore overcount the sides slightly.
 I would now guess that one needs to keep track of pieces of fence overall, and then "glue them together" in a last step.
 That's an interesting thought but not something I had time to code today...

+## Day 13: Claw Contraption
+Oh..
+These are linear diophantine equations.
+Or I guess equation systems of linear diophantine equations.
+I can sort of do it by hand but not so eager to manage it with a computer.
+This will have to wait, if ever...